Yugoslav coup d'état: Pressure builds

 On 12 December 1940, at the initiative of the Prime Minister of Hungary, Count Pál Teleki, Hungary concluded a friendship and non-aggression treaty with Yugoslavia.
 Although the concept had received support from both Germany and Italy, the actual signing of the treaty did not.
 Germany's planned invasion of Greece would be simplified if Yugoslavia could be neutralised.
 Over the next few months, Prince Paul and his ministers laboured under overwhelming diplomatic pressure, a threat of an attack by the Germans from Bulgarian territory, and the unwillingness of the British to promise practical military support.
 Six months prior to the coup, British policy towards the government of Yugoslavia had shifted from acceptance of Yugoslav neutrality to pressuring the country for support in the war against Germany.

 On 23 January 1941, William J. Donovan, a special emissary of US President Franklin D. Roosevelt, visited Belgrade and issued an ultimatum, saying that if Yugoslavia permitted German troop passage then the US would not "interfere on her behalf" at peace talks.
 Around the same time, suspicious of Prince Paul's actions, the British Prime Minister, Winston Churchill, ordered British intelligence services to establish contacts with anti-regime groups in Belgrade.
-On 14 February, Adolf Hitler met with Cvetković and his foreign minister and requested Yugoslavia's accession to the Tripartite Pact.
+On 14 February, Hitler met with Cvetković and his foreign minister and requested Yugoslavia's accession to the Tripartite Pact.
 He pushed for the demobilisation of the Royal Yugoslav Army – there had been a partial "reactivation" (a euphemism for mobilisation) in south-eastern Yugoslavia (present day North Macedonia and southern Serbia) – probably directed at the Italians.
 Hitler also pressed the Yugoslavs to permit the transportation of German supplies through Yugoslavia's territory, along with greater economic cooperation.
 In exchange he offered a port near the Aegean Sea and territorial security.
 On 17 February, Bulgaria and Turkey signed an agreement of friendship and non-aggression, which effectively destroyed attempts to create a neutral Balkan bloc.
 Prince Paul denounced the agreement and the Bulgarians, describing their actions as "perfidy".
 On 18 and 23 February, Prince Paul told the US Ambassador Arthur Bliss Lane that Yugoslavia would not engage the German military if they entered Bulgaria.
 He explained that to do so would be wrongful and that it would not be understood by the Slovenes and Croats.
 On 1 March, Yugoslavia was further isolated when Bulgaria signed the Pact and the German Army arrived at the Bulgarian-Yugoslav border.